slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The person who says he knows what he thinks but cannot express it usually does not know what he thinks.' -- Mortimer Adler*

-> *'If I’d followed all the rules I’d never have gotten anywhere.' -- Marylin Monroe*

 > *'Amateurs play for tricks, masters play for position.'*

 And don't stop, skills are perishable and the path to mastery a never ending story.